industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Configuration of Databus

+In your IEM go to the Data Connections and open the Databus.
+Add a user with following topic: `"ie/#"`:

 ## Managing the running PLC

 Download the TIA portal project (Tank application) to the PLC (real one or simulated using S7-PLCSIM Advanced) which is in the same network as your IED (or IEVD).
 Then, run the PLC.